ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

 ### Mixing and matching strings

-A somewhat nonintuitive (but also very useful) outcome of wildcards being local to rules is that you can do clever string matching.
+A somewhat nonintuitive (but also very useful) consequence of wildcards being local to rules is that you can do clever string matching to make more generic rules, as well as more specific rulesm.

-Consider this Snakefile:
+Consider this Snakefile, in which we are mapping reads from multiple samples to multiple references (rule `map_reads_to_reference`) as well as converting SAM to BAM files:

-(transfer to functional Snakefile)
+(CTB: transfer to functional Snakefile)

 ```python
 rule all: